 CDX-301 is a FMS-like tyrosine kinase 3 ligand (Flt3L) that we licensed from Amgen in March 2009.
 CDX-301 is a growth factor for stem cells and immune cells called dendritic cells.
 Based on previous experience with this molecule, we believe that CDX-301 has considerable opportunity in various transplant settings as a stem cell mobilizing agent.
 In addition, CDX-301 is an immune modulating molecule that increases the numbers and activity of specific types of immune cells.
 We believe CDX-301 has significant opportunity for synergistic development in combination with proprietary molecules in our portfolio.
-We expect to file an IND application for CDX-301 before the end of 2010.
+We expect to initiate a Phase 1 trial in healthy subjects with CDX-301 during the fourth quarter of 2010.

 We have entered into a License Agreement with the University of Southampton, UK, to develop human antibodies to CD27, a potentially important target for immunotherapy of various cancers.
-In preclinical models, antibodies to CD27 alone have been shown to mediate anti-tumor effects, and may be particularly effective in combination with other immunotherapies.
+In preclinical models, antibodies to CD27 alone have been shown to mediate anti-tumor effects, and may be particularly effective in combination with other immunotherapy.
 CD27 is a critical molecule in the activation pathway of lymphocytes.
 It is downstream from CD40, and may provide a novel way to regulate the immune responses.
 Engaging CD27 with the appropriate monoclonal antibody has proven highly effective at promoting anti-cancer immunity in mouse models.
 We are evaluating new human monoclonal antibodies in preclinical models.